 What should I discuss with my healthcare provider before using zanamivir (Relenza)?

-You should not use this medication if you are allergic to zanamivir or to lactose.
+You should not use this medication if you are allergic to zanamivir or to lactose (milk protein).

 Before using zanamivir, tell your doctor if you have asthma, chronic obstructive pulmonary disease (COPD), or any other chronic lung condition.
 Serious or life-threatening bronchospasm (difficulty breathing) and other effects on the lungs can occur while using zanamivir.